-The WFD risk assessment in relation to Section 4 licensed industries was updated in 2008 to feed into the draft RBMPs.
-The industries were designated as 'at risk' for a variety of reasons which are outlined on page 56.
+The WFD risk assessment in relation to Section 4 licensed industries was updated in 2008 to feed into the draft RBMPs with a further update currently underway (due for completion by November 2009).
+The industries were designated as 'at risk' for a variety of reasons which are outlined above.